bsaintjo/pod5-rs/pod5-polars-py/README.md

 Explore POD5 files using DataFrames from polars.

-This provides a Python module bindings to the `pod5` rust crate, so we can re-use those functions in Python.
+This provides a Python module bindings to the `pod5-polars` Rust crate, so we can re-use those functions in Python.

 ## Installation